simonsobs/pixell/README.rst

 		   :target: https://coveralls.io/github/simonsobs/pixell?branch=master

 ``pixell`` is a library for loading, manipulating and analyzing maps stored in rectangular pixelization.
-It is mainly targeted for use with maps of the sky (e.g. CMB maps) in cylindrical projection, but its core functionality is more general.
+It is mainly targeted for use with maps of the sky (e.g. CMB intensity and polarization maps, stacks of 21 cm intensity maps, binned galaxy positions or shear) in cylindrical projection, but its core functionality is more general.
 It extends numpy's ``ndarray`` to an ``ndmap`` class that associates a World Coordinate System (WCS) with a numpy array.
-It includes tools for Fourier and spherical harmonic transforms (through libsharp) of such maps and tools for visualization (through PIL).
+It includes tools for Fourier transforms  (through numpy or pyfft) and spherical harmonic transforms (through libsharp) of such maps and tools for visualization (through the Python Image Library).

 * Free software: BSD license